Virtual assistant

 Heat Pumps (SG-Ready)

-In general, it is possible to configure the HP to increase its heating setpoint or produce more hot water when this contact is closed.
+Generally, it is possible to configure the HP to increase its heating setpoint or produce more hot water when this contact is closed.

-By connecting a relay from the optimization system to this contact, the HP can be forced to activate when the photovoltaic installation produces surplus energy.
+By connecting a relay from the optimization system to this contact, it is possible to force the HP to activate when the photovoltaic installation produces surplus energy.

 Consult the HP manufacturer.

-Connection of a Three-Phase Water Heater
+Connecting a Three-Phase Water Heater